Uber approaches GrubHub with takeover offer: source

 “It (the deal) will definitely be scrutinized but I think it will pass.
 GrubHub and Uber will likely push back saying industry isn’t profitable and need to consolidate to make it work,” said Robert Mollins, an analyst with Gordon Haskett.

-However, the ride-hailing business at Uber and smaller rival Lyft Inc (LYFT.O) have been suffering due to the travel restrictions and both companies have pulled their full-year outlooks.

-Reporting by Greg Roumeliotis and Tina Bellon in New York and Akanksha Rana in Bengaluru; Editing by Shinjini Ganguli and Sriraj Kalluvila
+Reporting by Greg Roumeliotis, Tina Bellon and Hilary Russ in New York, Akanksha Rana in Bengaluru and Lisa Baertlein; Additional reporting by Joshua Franklin; Editing by Shinjini Ganguli, Sriraj Kalluvila and Steve Orlofsky